MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-2-1-release.md

 As an admin, you can manage which users in your organizations see or don't see the "Try Teams (preview)" toggle to use Microsoft Teams (preview), our new Teams client.

 To control which users can see the toggle, use the Teams admin setting  **UseNewTeamsClient** under the **TeamsUpdateManagement**  policy.
-You can this setting using Teams PowerShell or in the Teams admin center.
+Manage this setting using Teams PowerShell or in the Teams admin center.

 ### Configure setting using Teams PowerShell